Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: In-Context Reinforcement Learning

-\paragraph{Decision Pretrained Transformer.} Instead of being stringent on the pretraining context dataset and the environment itself, DPT handles the context and query state in a more general manner.
-Specifically, DPT considers an entirely random collection of transitions as the context, a random query state $s_q$ drawn from $D_q$, and an optimal action label corresponding to $s_q$.
+\paragraph{Decision Pretrained Transformer.} Instead of being stringent on the context and the environment itself, DPT handles the context and query state in a more general manner.
+Specifically, in terms of the objective function \eqref{eqn_loss}, DPT can consider a random collection of transitions as the context $\ccalC$, a random query state $s_q$ drawn from $D_q$, and an optimal action label corresponding to $s_q$.
 Despite less requirements on the context, DPT necessitates access to optimal policies for the optimal action labels in all pretraining environments, which may not be available in real-world applications.

 \paragraph{Decision Importance Transformer.}